-If your organization has been sharing a single Dropbox Basic, Plus, or Professional account, you can upgrade to Dropbox Business to improve the way team members work together.
+If your organization has been sharing a single Dropbox Basic, Plus, or Professional account, you can upgrade to a Dropbox team account to improve the way team members work together.

-Dropbox Business is a subscription plan that allows teams to:
+Dropbox teams is a subscription plan that allows teams to:

-- Keep files secure by requiring separate sign-in credentials for each team member
+- Keep files secure by requiring separate login credentials for each team member.